mdenesfe/c-process-multithreading/README.md

 # c-process-multithreading
-A few projects about multi threads and processes
+A few projects about multithreads and processes